riconaranjo/iOS-Curriculum/Workshop 3/Workshop 3.md

 - **Purple:** royalty, wisdom
 - **White:** purity

+_For more information read Apple's own Human Interface Guidelines:[HIG: Color](https://developer.apple.com/design/human-interface-guidelines/ios/visual-design/color/)._

 _For more about colour theory read [The Importance of Color Theory](https://www.webdesign.org/web-design-basics/color-theory/the-importance-of-color-in-web-designing.12437.html) and [How Important is Colour In Design](https://simplygraphic.co.za/2016/05/06/important-colour-design/)._

 ### Colour Scheme

 **What is a colour scheme?** A colour scheme is a collection of colours that you will use to guide your app's visual design.
 Using a colour scheme helps you ensure your app appears balanced and that certain UI elements don't feel out of place due to their colours.

+When choosing a colour scheme you also want to make sure that it'll give your app contrast and allows different elements to be distinguished from each other.
+You should keep in mind that some forms of colour-blindness are unable to distinguish colours such as red, green, and grey.
+If you use these colours, you might want to provide an alternate colour scheme for distinguishing these colours.

+_For more information read: [HIG: Color and Contrast](https://developer.apple.com/design/human-interface-guidelines/accessibility/overview/color-and-contrast/)._

 ### Coolors